 Every year we see a couple dozen additions to our collection of tech and gadgets, while the old ones gather dust and are left alone in boxes, bins and storage rooms.
 The solution?
-Do a spring cleaning especially for electronics, aka declutter your house.
+Do a spring cleaning especially for electronics, aka decluttering your house of tech and gadgets.
 It keeps your home neat, tidy and you get to earn a few quid along the way.

 The Gathering Process